 Each EDF Group company had previously put in place its own safety policy.
 Each one, beyond compliance with national laws and regulations, has implemented long-term adapted programs to continuously improve its safety performance.The aim of EDF Group is so to encourage this attitude and to reinforce it by using all possible synergies within the Group in the framework of its common nuclear safety policy.

 In 2012, the EDF Group filed a report entitled "Nuclear Safety, Our Top Priority" in order to be included in the FTSE4Good index.
-After the first renewal of this inclusion in September that same year, its listing was validated once again in March 2013 by scoring 75 out of 100.
+Its listing was validated once again in March 2014.

 As part of its preparations for the future, EDF is developing a new type of reactor - the EPR (Evolutionary Power Reactor) - which will play a key role in the Group's international development.
 Its advanced technology offers improvements in the areas of safety, environmental protection and economic performance.
 It is an essential step in preparation for the renovation of the EDF nuclear power plant.